-The list of references below is almost certainly the most comprehensive such list that has ever been compiled.
+The list of references below is almost certainly the most comprehensive such list yet to be compiled.
 If anyone is aware of significant other references that I had missed please inform me, and I will add them — I daresay there is mention of such things in various older textbooks to which I do not have access; although some of that information is of limited value, it is worth documenting it for the record.
 I have been unable to source a copy of the 1964 UK ‘Witts Committee’ report.

 We must remember that what is published in the scientific literature is but the tip of the iceberg in terms of the totality of clinical practice experience.
-What is ‘published’ can quite often give a seriously misleading impression of clinical reality.
+What is ‘published’ can give a misleading impression of clinical reality.
 RCTs especially can be unrepresentative and misleading: we are unlikely to advance the treatment of depression by fiddling with statistics.
 Many eminent writers, including Ronald Kuhn, Sargant, and Bradford Hill, have made such observations.

 Also, the categorisation used in relation to these drugs is changing.
-I have repeatedly discussed the move towards neuroscience-based classification of drugs elsewhere.
-The group of drugs referred to as tricyclics antidepressants (TCAs) which were brought into use in the early 1960s were grouped together on the basis that they all had a three-ring central structure.
-However more recent pharmacological advances in research have made it clear that their pharmacological properties and actions differ substantially from one another (1).
+I have repeatedly discussed elsewhere the move towards neuroscience-based classification of drugs.
+The group of drugs referred to as tricyclic antidepressants (TCAs) which were brought into use in the early 1960s were grouped together on the basis that they all had a three-ring central structure.
+However more recent pharmacological advances in research have made it clear that their pharmacological properties and actions differ substantially from one another .
 Pharmacologically, they are a heterogenous group.
 Statements about these drugs that start ‘the TCAs’ are almost certain to be wrong.
 Insufficient knowledge of their pharmacology was the root of the earlier misunderstanding, as exemplified in the report of White and Simpson below.

-Indeed, almost all the past reports were poor quality case reports of single cases, usually with incomplete data and poorly informed discussion — I have discussed at length the frequently misleading nature of case reports previously (3-5).
+Indeed, almost all the past reports were poor quality case reports of single cases, usually with incomplete data and poorly informed discussion — I have previously discussed at length the frequently misleading nature of case reports [3-5].
 Such reports produce a great deal of misinformation and wasted clinical time and effort, especially for less experienced practitioners.
 Better quality data has emerged from prospective monitoring of toxicity in toxicology databases, foremost among such sources is the seminal data collected by Professor Whyte and colleagues, from Newcastle [6-13].
 Unfortunately, such data are not well-known or recognised in the psychiatric literature.

 We now understand that the only serious interaction between MAOIs and TCAs is caused by excessive elevations of serotonin.
-Such elevations of serotonin (5-HT) can only be produced if MAOIs are combined with therapeutic doses of potent serotonin reuptake inhibitors (SRIs).
-There are various other drugs that possess SRI properties to the extent that they are occasionally able to reach high enough levels to increase serotonin, and therefore become risky (e.g. meperidine).
+Such great elevations of serotonin (5-HT) can only be produced if MAOIs are combined with therapeutic doses of potent serotonin reuptake inhibitors (SRIs).
+There are a few other drugs that possess SRI properties to the extent that they are occasionally able to reach high enough levels to increase serotonin substantially , and therefore become risky (e.g. meperidine, tramadol, chlorphenamine).

-Of the TCAs the only ones that possess significant SRI potency are clomipramine and imipramine: however, imipramine is weak and only occasionally causes a severe interaction.
+Of the TCAs the only ones that possess significant SRI potency are clomipramine and imipramine: however, imipramine is weak and only occasionally causes a severe ST interaction.
 Indeed, interactions with imipramine are sufficiently uncommon and mild that some practitioners (incorrectly) consider the combination to be safe (see White and Simpson and Gillman for more information).

-All the other tricyclics are so much weaker for this SRI effect that there are no reports of serotonin toxicity when these have been combined with MAOIs (and this agrees with experiments in animals, and other data).
+All the other tricyclics are so much weaker for this SRI effect that there are no reports of serotonin toxicity when these have been combined with MAOIs, even in overdoses (and this agrees with experiments in animals, and much other data).

 The references about MAOI & TCA combinations provided below refer to a considerable number of publications describing thousands of patients treated safely with such combinations.
 In addition to that, many experienced psycho-pharmacologists all over the world use such combinations and would state that they are safe.
-Certainly, my own first-hand experience of such treatments encompasses several hundred cases.
+Certainly, my own first-hand experience of such treatments encompasses several hundred cases without significant adverse effects.

 The property of these old TCAs that is beneficial, potentially to an extent which will reduce, or even obviate, the need to follow a tyramine restricted diet, is their ability to block noradrenaline reuptake (NRI).

 Ironically, not only is the risk of a tyramine pressor response reduced, but also there is a definite suggestion that some combinations of an MAOI and a TCA can have less ‘day-to-day’ side effects overall than either drug given separately.
-That is not as strange as it might at first seem, because sometimes one drug can mitigate the side-effects of another — that is what may be occurring with this combination.
+That is not as strange as it might at first seem, because sometimes one drug can mitigate the side-effects of another — that is what may be occurring with some TCA/MAOI combinations.

-The contraindications given in the product information approved by the FDA (often long ago) relate to the earlier period of knowledge referred to above, when the actual pharmacological properties of these drugs were not precisely known.
-Why the PIs have not caught up with modern knowledge is not something I can give an explanation for.
-However, it is clear that drug-regulatory agencies, e.g. the FDA, deal with drugs on an individual basis and do not necessarily review the overall developments in clinical toxicology.
-I suspect the explanation is quite simple, which is that dealing with drugs on an individual basis, and not reviewing the ‘big picture’, means that they ‘cannot see the forest for the trees’.
+The contraindications given in the product information approved by the FDA (often long ago) relate to the earlier period of knowledge referred to above, when the pharmacological properties of these drugs were not precisely known.
+Why general texts and the PIs have not caught up with modern knowledge is not something I will expound on here.
+However, it is clear that drug-regulatory agencies, e.g. the FDA and the EMA, deal with drugs on an individual basis and do not necessarily review the overall developments in pharmacology and clinical toxicology.
+I suspect the explanation is quite simple, it is that dealing with drugs on an individual basis, and not reviewing the ‘big picture’, means that they ‘cannot see the forest for the trees’.
 That, and the over-reliance on unreliable case reports, may also explain why the warnings they have been giving about ST with the antiemetic drugs (like ondansetron), and the anti-migraine drugs like sumatriptan, have also been criticised.
 Indeed, I think they are generally ignored.

 As a world expert in ST I am well-placed to state that our theoretical knowledge about ST, derived from pharmacology and animal experimentation, is now both thorough and well-established.
-It allows accurate predictions of which drugs are potentially a risk from this interaction.
-This knowledge coincides well with an informed interpretation of all of the clinical data from clinical trials, and case reports.
+It allows accurate predictions of which drugs are potentially a risk from this interaction (e.g. see ).
+This knowledge coincides well with an informed interpretation of all the clinical data from trials, and case reports.
 It is therefore possible to be extremely confident that TCAs (other than clomipramine and imipramine) have no significant effect on elevating serotonin, and no risk of precipitating serotonin toxicity.